 Newborn Poses for Sleepyheads & Wide Eyes

-The “Huck Finn” pose is another one of my favorite newborn poses.
+The “Huck Finn” pose is another one of my favorite poses.
 It works well for both awake and sleeping newborns, so you’ll find a “Huck Finn” portrait in most of my galleries.

 For this simple, elegant portrait, I swaddle newborns in a strip of fabric that matches the blanket beneath them.
 When the blanket and swaddle match, the eye goes directly to the baby.
 This classic portrait showcases the newborn without any competing props.

 I leave sleeping babies’ hands uncovered so you can admire their tiny fingers.
 When babies are awake, however, they tend to suck on their hands.
 In that case, I swaddle their hands and leave their tiny toes out instead.
 For more variety, I will often add a teddy bear or little knitted animal for the baby to hold.